Adding an image to your Signature can your email look more professional or more personal. However, there are also some caveats to this practice.

 If you want the reverse, see; Add Business Card image to signature without vcf-file

-Copying the Business Card image created in Outlook 2007 or 2010.
+Copying the Business Card image created in Outlook.

 To edit the Business Card image, you must open the contact from your Contacts folder via a double click.
 Here, right click on the Business Card image and choose “Edit Business Card”.